bugladen/NadekoBot/commandlist.md

 `!m sh`  |  Shuffles the current playlist.
 `!m setgame`  |  Sets the game of the bot to the number of songs playing.**Owner only** `!m pl`  |  Queues up to 25 songs from a youtube playlist specified by a link, or keywords.
+`!m lopl`  |  Queues up to 50 songs from a directory.
 `!m radio`, `!m ra`  |  Queues a direct radio stream from a link.
+`!m lo`  |  Queues a local file by specifying a full path.
+BOT OWNER ONLY.
 `!m mv`  |  Moves the bot to your voice channel. (works only if music is already playing) `!m rm`  |  Remove a song by its # in the queue, or 'all' to remove whole queue.
 `!m debug`  |  Writes some music data to console. **BOT OWNER ONLY**